-where there is a ban on investing in controversial weapons and with the intention to align with minimum standards of business practice based on international norms, such as the OECD guidelines, the UN Human Rights Declaration, and the Security Council sanctions of the UN Global Compact:
+This group or exclusions constitutes of categories related to our ambition to align with minimum standards of business practice based on international norms, such as the OECD guidelines, the UN Human Rights Declaration, or the UN Global Compact principles:

-&lt;sup>1 The implementation differs depending on the asset class, data availability and the type of investment instrument.
+1 The implementation differs depending on the asset class, data availability and the type of investment instrument.
 For example, derivatives, cash, or type of tenants in the real estate portfolio will be out of scope for exclusions implementation.
-Reporting on the hedge funds and the private equity portfolio will be reported as estimates rather than screened on a company level.
+Private equity portfolios are screened based on a sector level exposure that relates to the excluded categories, and a case-by-case assessment of the company in question.
+Reporting on the hedge funds portfolio can be reported to the extent possible and as estimates rather than screened on a company level.